invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActivityLogs.rst

 Output
 """"""""""""""""""""""""""
-The output will be saved to the 'AzureAD' directory within the 'Output' directory, with the file name 'SignInLogs.json'.
-Each time an acquisition is performed, the output JSON file will be overwritten.
-Therefore, if you perform multiple acquisitions, the JSON file will only contain the results from the latest acquisition.
+The output will be saved to the 'ActivityLogs' directory within the 'Output' directory, with the file name 'ActivityLog.json'.